 within 30 days of the notice, your license and registration(s) will be marked by DOR at the Registry of Motor Vehicles (RMV).
 The RMV will suspend the license and registration(s) 10 days after they are marked.

 Can my account be assigned to a collection agency?

 Yes.
 The Department of Revenue is authorized to employ private collection agencies for the collection of delinquent taxes.

 A collection agency employed by the DOR does not have lien or levy powers but will use the same collection techniques used in the regular course of the collection agency's business.

 Will the DOR settle my tax liability?

 Yes.
-The Commissioner of Revenue is authorized to accept payment of less than a taxpayer's full tax liability in full and final settlement of that liability.
-If there is serious doubt as to the collectability of the total tax, the taxpayer can file an offer through the Collections Bureau/Offer in Final Settlement Unit.
-The taxpayer’s account will remain in Collections and subject to enforcement actions until the offer is accepted for review by the Collections Bureau.
+The Commissioner of Revenue is authorized to accept payment of less than your full tax liability in full and final settlement of that liability.
+If there is serious doubt as to the collectability of the total tax, you can file an Offer in Compromise through the Collections Bureau.
+Your account will remain in Collections and subject to enforcement actions until the Offer in Compromise is accepted for review by the Collections Bureau.
 If you are seeking a settlement where the amount of liability is at issue, you must complete and file a Form DR-1 with Department of Revenue's Office of Appeals.

 What forms of payment are acceptable?

 Electronic and credit card payments can be made on our website utilizing MassTaxConnect.
 Credit card payments can also be made through your assigned collector or by calling the telephone number listed on your bill.
 Payments can also be made by check or money order.